Lyricist/translator for Clive Nolan, Song of the Wildlands, 2020

-Clive Nolan, musician, composer and producer, is a leading light in the recent development of progressive and symphonic rock.
+Clive Nolan, musician, singer, composer and producer, is a leading light in the recent development of progressive and symphonic rock.

 Author, Liverpool University Press, 2020